 Best time: Anytime

-Toronto Islands
+9. The Toronto Islands

-Centre Island
+9.1 Centre Island

 Centre Island is one of the most popular spots facing directly in front of the city.
 Once you get off the ferry head to Olympic Island where you’ll find lots of places to enjoy the Toronto skyline.
-Also nearby you’ll find the Centreville Theme Park and directly on the other side (away from the city) is a beach which is great in the summer.
+Also, nearby you’ll find the Centreville Theme Park and directly on the other side (away from the city) is a beach which is great in the summer.

 Best time: Sunset/blue hour

-Location on Google Maps
+Where is this?
+See location/directions on Google Maps

 Cost: Ferry ticket

-Ward’s Island
+9.2 Ward’s Island

 This island is towards the east and provides a slight angle of the city.
 You’ll also find small houses here for the people that live on the Island.
 This particular spot also has a small beach facing towards the city which is great to add into your shots too.